mas-bandwidth/gafferongames/content/post/why_cant_i_send_udp_packets_from_a_browser.md

 QUIC is an experimental protocol built on top of UDP that is designed as replacement transport layer for HTTP.
 It's currently supported in Google Chrome only.

 A key feature provided by QUIC is support for multiple data streams.
 New data streams can be created implicitly by the client or server by increasing the channel id.
-Server channels ids are even, client channel ids are odd.
+Server initiated channels ids are even, client channel ids are odd.

 This channel concept provide two key benefits:

-1) It avoids a new connection handshake each time a new request is made.
+1) It avoids a connection handshake each time a new request is made.

 2) It eliminates head of line blocking between unrelated streams of data.